Tight tradeoff relation and optimal measurement for multiparameter quantum estimation: Examples

-\subsection{Precision limits with separable photons}
+\subsubsection{Precision limits with separable photons}

 We first study the precision limit with separable photons.
-As shown in Eq.(\ref{btf}), the range and velocity are encoded in the central time $\bar{t}$, frequency $\bar{\omega}$, and bandwidth $\sigma$ of the returned signal photons.
-The incompatibility in the simultaneous estimation of range $x$ and velocity $v$ is inherited directly from the incompatibility between their underlying parameters: the central time $\bar{t}$ and the frequency $\bar{\omega}$~\cite{huang2021}.
-Therefore, analyzing the precision limits of estimating $(\bar{t},\bar{\omega})$ enables us to fully characterize the fundamental precision limits for estimating $(x,v)$.
-In the following, we focus on quantifying these limits in terms of $(\bar{t},\bar{\omega})$.
+As shown in Eq.~(\ref{btf}), the range and velocity are encoded in the central time $\bar{t}$, frequency $\bar{\omega}$, and bandwidth $\sigma$ of the returned signal photons.
+The range $x$ and velocity $v$ can be obtained from the central time $\bar{t}$ and the frequency $\bar{\omega}$ in the state of returned photon~\cite{huang2021}, we will characterize the precision limit for the simultaneous estimation of $(\bar{t},\bar{\omega})$ in the following.
 For single photon state

 with

 In this case, the SLDs, $L_i = 2\left(\ket{\partial_{x_i} \psi} \bra{\psi} + \ket{\psi} \bra{\partial_{x_i} \psi}\right)$, with $x_1=\bar{t}$ and $x_2=\bar{\omega}$, can be obtained as

 here $\ket{e_j} = \int dt \ e_j(t) \ket{t}$, for $j = 1, 2$ with